qgis/QGIS-Documentation/source/user_manual/print_composer/print_composer.rst

 | a) shape dialog             | b) arrow dialog             |
 +-----------------------------+-----------------------------+

-Figure Composer 9: Shape and Arrow options dialog |nix|
+Print composer basic shape and arrow item tab - Shape and Arrow options dialog |nix|

 * The **Shape** dialog allows to draw an ellipse, rectangle, or triangle